Carvas91/carlosportfolio.github.io/_pages/about.md

   - /about.html
 ---

-🎓 Hi, I'm nearing the end of my AI Master's program and also about to finish my Business Analytics program at Lambton College in Mississauga.
+🎓 I'm a Business Analytics program graduate from Lambton College in Mississauga and am now nearing the end of my AI Master's program, with my thesis defense on the horizon.
+My thesis is titled "Comparison of Machine Learning Techniques for Predicting BMI in the Ecuadorian Population Using Sociodemographic Variables."

 👨‍💻 I've built a strong foundation through formal education, but I didn't stop there.
 Teaching myself has been one of my biggest strengths.
-I've gotten really good with Python and essential libraries like Pandas, NumPy, OpenCV and Scikit Learn.
-I've also gotten hands-on with tools like Power BI, SQL, GitHub, and Google Colab.
+I've gotten really good with Python and essential libraries like Pandas, NumPy, OpenCV and Scikit Learn, Keras, TensorFlow,  Pytorch.
+I've also gotten hands-on with tools like Power BI, SQL, GitHub, VSCode and Google Colab.

 📘 Committed to lifelong learning and applying my skills to tackle real-world problems.